At this time of year, the markets are full of strange yellow fruit that look like a weirdly big and lumpy apple or a mis-shaped pear.

 Serve with salad, rice and crusty bread.

-However you choose to cook quince, you’ll be amazed at how this hard fruit with impenetrable flesh will soften almost to jelly and turn from yellowed white to a deep rosy pink with a sweet, delicate fragrance.
+However you choose to cook quince, you’ll be amazed at how this hard fruit with impenetrable flesh will soften almost to jelly and turn from yellowed white to deep rosy pink with a sweet, delicate fragrance.

 Sources: Turkish Cultural Foundation